-- 5.27 On the 9th of June 2017, the Strategic Board approved the use of the GPF revenue grant to support the sector-focused activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP working groups. - 5.28 The purpose of the Sector Support Fund (SSF) is therefore to support one-off, discrete pieces of work of a pan-LEP nature, with a sector-focus that brings demonstrable benefits and has support across the SELEP.
-All applications must meet the criteria a set out in the SSF guidance published on the SELEP website.
-The funding will be deployed on a first-come first-served basis for those projects that meet the criteria. - 5.29 Each bid must be supported by a completed SSF application template. - 5.30 The appraisal of projects will be conducted by the SELEP Secretariat, followed by an independent review by the Accountable Body. - 5.31 Projects which are successful through the appraisal process will be recommended to the Strategic Board for endorsement, prior to funding being approved by the Chief Executive Officer. - 5.32 There will be an opportunity to submit SSF applications at least every six months, subject to sufficient funding being available within the annual allocation agreed by the Accountability Board.
-The lead dates for the submission of applications will be made available on the SELEP website. - 5.33 If the total amount of SSF sought exceeds the amount available, then the Strategic Board will be asked to consider and prioritise the applications.
+- U.3.1.
+On the 9th of June 2017, the Strategic Board approved the use of the GPF revenue grant to support the sector-focused activities that are being undertaken on a pan-LEP basis and predominantly led by the SELEP Ltd working groups. - U.3.2.
+The purpose of the Sector Support Fund (SSF) is therefore to support one-off, discrete pieces of work of a pan-LEP nature, with a sector-focus that brings demonstrable benefits and has support across the SELEP area.
+All applications must meet the criteria a set out in the SSF guidance published on the website.
+The funding will be deployed on a first-come first-served basis for those projects that meet the criteria. - U.3.3.
+Each bid must be supported by a completed SSF application template. - U.3.4.
+The appraisal of projects will be conducted by the Secretariat, followed by an independent review by the Accountable Body.

+- U.3.5.
+Projects which are successful through the appraisal process will be recommended to the Strategic Board for endorsement, prior to funding being approved by the Chief Executive Officer. - U.3.6.
+There will be an opportunity to submit SSF applications at least every six months, subject to sufficient funding being available within the annual allocation agreed by the Accountability Board.
+The lead dates for the submission of applications will be made available on the website. - U.3.7.
+If the total amount of SSF sought exceeds the amount available, then the Strategic Board will be asked to consider and prioritise the applications.